Support services and organisations for people living with visual impairments in Ireland.

 W: www.guidedogs.ie E: firstname.lastname@example.org T: 1850 506 300 / 021 487 8200

 This patient advocacy group represents people in Ireland who are affected by, or at risk of developing a rare disease.
 Rare Diseases Ireland acts as a national alliance for volunteer groups who represent the views of those with rare diseases or at risk of developing a genetic or rare disease.
-Membership criteria and applications for involvement in Rare Diseases Ireland can be found on their website here.
+Membership criteria and applications for involvement can be found on the Rare Diseases Ireland website.

 The National Rare Disease Office is full of helpful information regarding specific genetic and rare disease information, social care support group resources, clinical expertise throughout Ireland and Europe, research and clinical trials, and policies on rare diseases.
 The office does not diagnose or treat rare diseases, but helps people access the information and resources they need.